bcnmy/docs/docs/quickstart.md

 _To wait for a specific number of network confirmations before getting the value, use `wait()` with a number argument.
 For instance, `transactionResponse.wait(5)` waits for 5 confirmations before returning the value._

 Check out the long transaction details available now in your console!
-You just created and executed your first userOps using the Biconomy SDK!
+You just created and executed your first UserOps using the Biconomy SDK!

 Well done!
 The entire Biconomy crew is sending you a big round of applause! 👏👏🏻👏🏼👏🏽👏🏾👏🏿